Saori Ōnishi

 Saori Ōnishi (大西 沙織, Ōnishi Saori) is a Japanese voice actress who is affiliated with I'm Enterprise.
-She played La Folia Rihavein in her first main role for the anime series Strike the Blood.
-She is known for her roles as Eriri Spencer Sawamura in Saekano: How to Raise a Boring Girlfriend, Ais Wallenstein in Is It Wrong to Try to Pick Up Girls in a Dungeon?, Vignette April Tsukinose in Gabriel DropOut, Miyako Shikimori in Shikimori's Not Just a Cutie, and Akari Watanabe in More Than a Married Couple, But Not Lovers.
+She voiced La Folia Rihavein in her first main role for the anime series Strike the Blood.
+She is known for her roles as Eriri Spencer Sawamura in Saekano, Ais Wallenstein in Is It Wrong to Try to Pick Up Girls in a Dungeon?, Vignette April Tsukinose in Gabriel DropOut, Miyako Shikimori in Shikimori's Not Just a Cutie, and Akari Watanabe in More Than a Married Couple, But Not Lovers.
 She won the Best Supporting Actress award and the Personality Award at the 12th Seiyu Awards.